If you’re still paying for premium pay-TV via satellite or cable you’re paying too much.

 There are actually only a handful of channels not available to watch for free, and they’re mainly the Sky channels (eg One, Atlantic, Comedy, Crime etc) and a few others such as Fox, Gold, Discovery and Nat Geo.
 But even these can be watched without Sky or Virgin and at a far lower price.

 NOW (formally NOW TV) is the main player here.
 It’s actually owned by Sky and allows you to watch the above channels and more via your broadband connection.
 There are also options for Sky Cinema, Kids, reality and Sports.
 I’ve written in more detail about NOW TV here, as well as shared the latest offers.

 BT Sport is also available as a monthly pass at £25 a month.
 That might be more than what you pay for the channels elsewhere, but combining it with the other savings should bring the overall cost down.

-The other major channel you might want to keep that isn’t on Freeview or NOW TV is The History Channel which is available from TV Player for £6.99 a month.
+The other major channel you might want to keep that isn’t on Freeview or NOW TV is The History Channel which is available as an Amazon channel for £3.99 a month (plus Prime) or via TV Player for £6.99 a month.

 You don’t need to be tied into a contract

 Something I hate about most bills is that when you sign up you’re committing to a 12, 18 or even 24-month contract.
 This means you’re locked in to keep paying the set price even if you change your mind or can’t afford it any more.
 You can even continue to be charged if you move house and can’t get the service at your new address.